 Where our meals won’t consist of re-dehydrated rice and ramen day after day

-Big mountains, high passes, glacier-fed lakes, and supposedly some of the best sceneries to be had in this continent?
+Big mountains, high passes, glacier-fed lakes, and supposedly some of the best sceneries to be had in South America?
 Not to mention 10 day of no showers, no hot water, and no internet?

 To say that we’re excited is an understatement.
 Stay tune for stories and photos.